-As at 31 December 2016, the Group held inventory of \$107,025,251, which is disclosed in note 12.
+As at 31 December 2017 the Group held inventory of \$88.6m, as disclosed in noted 12.

+Valuation of inventory is a key audit matter because the industry in which the Group operates means the products held in inventory have an inherent risk of obsolescence.
 Our focus in relation to this matter was to consider whether inventory was being appropriately carried at the lower of cost and net realisable value.

-Due to the industry in which the Group operates, the products held in inventory have an inherent risk of obsolescence.
+How the matter was addressed in our audit: